dotnet/linker/docs/design/redundant-suppressions.md

 This may be achieved by extending the linker tool functionality to check which suppression do in fact suppress warnings and reporting those which do not.

-The said functionality can be implemented as an optional feature, triggered by passing a ` --check-suppressions` command line argument to the linker.
-Running the tool with this option will report all of the warning suppressions which do not suppress any warnings.
+Running the tool with the redundant warning suppressions detection enabled will report all of the warning suppressions which do not suppress any warnings.
+The way to turn it on is TBD.

 ***NOTE:*** We will only process suppressions produced by the linker, other suppressions will be ignored.
 ### Example: